Meet the team

 Daniel Muir runs Supply Chain Scotland, helping clients improve their supply chain processes and business results.
 With 20+ years experience in leading Scottish food & drink companies he is passionate about promoting best practice in forecasting, planning, customer service and logistics – and helping the food and drink sector and the Scottish economy prosper.

-He is a keen cyclist so has been making good use of his permitted/encouraged exercise time during lockdown.
-And the more energy he uses cycling, the more food and drink he can enjoy with a relatively clear conscience!
+He is a keen cyclist and the more energy he uses cycling, the more food and drink he can enjoy with a relatively clear conscience!

 Director of Newton Farm Holidays & Tours.